Rave-Saber/Rave-Saber-Firmware/README.md

 Connect your programmer to your ATmega168a chip and run `make flash`.
 If you want to change or re-order the colors, modify `src/main.c` and re-flash your chip.
-By default, we use the USBtinyISP programmer along with the last 72 of the 144 available LEDs, but you can change this by modifying the variables in the `Makefile`.
+We use the USBtinyISP programmer along with all 144 LEDs, but you can change this by modifying the variables in the `Makefile`.

 The firmware assumes you are using a 16Mhz crystal oscillator.
 If you are running a different clock frequency, change `F_CPU` in the `Makefile`.
-You can enable the external oscillator fuses by running `make set_fuses` and set them back to the defualt with `make reset_fuses`.
-You will need to change the fuse definitions in the Makefile if you are using something other than an ATmega168a.
+You can enable the external oscillator fuses by running `make set_fuses` and set them back to the default with `make reset_fuses`.
+You may need to change the fuse definitions in the `Makefile` if you want to use those commands with different ATmega chips.

-Once your microcontroller is hooked up to the rest of [the hardware][hardware], you can long-press the button to toggle power & short-press the button to cycle colors.
+Once your microcontroller is hooked up to the rest of [the hardware][hardware], you can long-press the button to toggle power & short-press the button to cycle patterns.

 ## TODO